Accessibility at Lincoln Park Zoo

 Helen Brach Primate House

-• This building is dark.
+• This building is generally dark.
 Lighting comes from habitats and intermittent overhead lighting that creates alternating dark and light areas.

 • All the animals are behind large glass viewing windows.